Head to head

 Adapt wins

-Agents produce artifacts saved to minds — reports, drafts, dashboards as files.
-No automatic 'deploy to URL' for live mini-apps.
+Agents produce artifacts saved to Minds: reports, drafts, dashboards, images, and files.
+There is no automatic 'deploy to a live mini-app URL' feature.

-Describe an internal app, calculator, or dashboard — Adapt builds it and deploys it instantly to a shareable URL (e.g. *.adaptsandbox.com).
+Describe an internal calculator, dashboard, or utility and Adapt builds and deploys it instantly to a shareable URL (e.g. *.adaptsandbox.com).

 Designing your own AI system